SemahBA/old_blog/content/post/FwordCTF2020/index.md

   ```

   It's [Blum Goldwasser](https://en.wikipedia.org/wiki/Blum%E2%80%93Goldwasser_cryptosystem).
 But before starting decrypting, we need to retrieve the values of p2 and q2.
-Since we got phi and we have n it's now easy get p1,q1 which it leads to p2 and q2.
+Since we got phi and we have n it's now easy get p1,q1 which leads to p2 and q2.
 **retrieving p1 and q1 from n and phi**

 n = p*q